obsproject/obs-studio/docs/sphinx/reference-libobs-util-threading.rst

                         - 0 - successful
                         - EAGAIN - The event is not signaled
-                        - EINVAL - An unexpected error occured
+                        - EINVAL - An unexpected error occurred

 ----------------------